My Anger Was Actually Depression – Why Did No One Warn Me?

 ”

-Rakhi Chand, a psychotherapist based in east London, agrees: "Often depression is linked to feeling powerless, and anger is useful for this."
+Rakhi Chand, a psychotherapist based in east London and accredited member of the British Association for Counselling and Psychotherapy, agrees: "Often depression is linked to feeling powerless, and anger is useful for this."

 Advertisement